wmo/PMLProject/report.md

 # Introduction

 _Assignment_ : this project is about making predictions about what type of physical action was undertaken by a person being monitored by an activity monitoring device (eg. fitbit, fuelband, ...).
 The person(s) in question were asked to lift barbells correctly and incorrectly in 5 different ways.
-Depending on the data gathered by the monitoring device, a prediction should be made which action was undertaken.
+Depending on the data gathered by the monitoring device, a prediction should be made as to which action had been undertaken.

 More information about the project and where the data comes from: [groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har) (Weight Lifting Exercise Dataset).